SkillsWorkflow/Documentation/SkillsWorkflow/docs/craft/configuration/transition/validation.md

 id: validation
 title: Validation Query Name
 sidebar_label: Validation Query
+hide_table_of_contents: true
 ---

+### Description

 On this page you will find how to create an action of the type Validation based in Data Source.

-## Transition

 This method validate if the Transition can be performed.